Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Setup, Estimation, and Inference

-In the case of testing the value of a single endogenous variable $\beta = \beta_0$, the test statistics reduce to $T_n = |\sqrt{n}(\hat{\beta}_L - \beta_0)|$, and $T_{CR,n} = |\sqrt{n}(\hat{\beta}_L - \beta_0)/\widehat{V}|$, respectively, where $\widehat{V}$ denotes the usual cluster-robust variance estimator.
+In the case of testing the value of a single endogenous variable $\beta = \beta_0$, the test statistics reduce to $T_n = |\hat{\beta}_L - \beta_0|$, and $T_{CR,n} = |(\hat{\beta}_L - \beta_0)/\widehat{V}^{1/2}|$, respectively, where $\widehat{V}$ denotes the usual cluster-robust variance estimator.

-We reject the null hypothesis in (\ref{eq: hypothesis}) at $\alpha$ significance level if the test statistic is greater than its corresponding critical value ($\hat c_n (1-\alpha)$ and $\hat c_{CR,n}(1-\alpha)$ defined below for $T_n$ and $T_{CR,n}$, respectively).
+We reject the null hypothesis in (\ref{eq: hypothesis}) at $\alpha$ significance level if the test statistics are greater than their corresponding critical values ($\hat c_n (1-\alpha)$ and $\hat c_{CR,n}(1-\alpha)$ defined below for $T_n$ and $T_{CR,n}$, respectively).
 We compute the critical values by a wild bootstrap procedure described below.

 \begin{enumerate} \item[\textbf{Step 1}:] For $L \in \{\text{tsls},\text{liml},\text{full},\text{ba}\}$, compute the null-restricted residual where $\hat{\beta}^r_L$ and $\hat{\gamma}^r_L$ are null-restricted $k$-class IV estimators of $\beta$ and $\gamma$ from $(y_{i,j}, X^{\top}_{i,j}, W^{\top}_{i,j}, Z^{\top}_{i,j})^{\top}$,\footnote{The null-restricted $k$-class estimator is defined as